-Heritable Financial Planning (HFP) is a trading style of Johnston Financial Ltd, and as such how we look after any personal data we hold about you is governed by the Policy as set out by Johnston Financial Ltd and adopted here by HFP.
+Heritable Financial Planning (HFP) is a trading style of Sandringham Financial Partners Ltd (Sandringham), and as such how we look after any personal data we hold about you is governed by the Policy as set out by Sandringham and adopted here by HFP.

 HFP may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
 This policy is effective from 1st April 2019.

 How to contact us

 FAO Data Protection Officer

 Sandringham Financial Partners

 Information about you that we may collect and use includes:

 - information about who you are e.g. your name, date of birth and contact details

 - information connected to the product or service you have purchased through our service e.g. your pension account details

 - information about your contact with us e.g. meetings, phone calls, emails / letters